-1. A screening board will meet in November and/or December to review applications and select finalists.
+1. A screening board will meet after the deadline to review applications and select finalists.

-2. The selection board will conduct oral interviews shortly thereafter.
+2. The selection board will conduct oral interviews with finalists shortly thereafter.

 3. The board will select candidates.
 All selected candidates will be contacted individually at some point before the session begins.